 The pilot lets you keep records digitally and send Income Tax updates to HMRC instead of filing a Self Assessment tax return.
 The government estimates that so far, around 30 per cent of businesses and landlords have signed up voluntarily.

 HMRC says it will lead to a more real-time system, which lets you see how much Income Tax you owe as you go.
 Signing up will also give you time to get used to the process before the 2023 deadline.

 Both sole traders with income from one business and landlords who rent out UK property (excluding furnished holiday lettings) can sign up.

 You'll need to use compatible software to keep records and send an income and expenses summary to HMRC every three months.
 You'll be able to see estimates of how much tax you'll owe.

 At the end of the accounting year, you'll send a final report and your tax for the year will be calculated.
 This is the point at which you'll claim any allowances and reliefs.

-There's not much information out there on when Making Tax Digital will come into play for Corporation Tax.
-HMRC are waiting to see how the VAT rollout goes first before making any decisions.
+There's not much information about when (and if) Making Tax Digital will be introduced for Corporation Tax.
+HMRC is waiting to see how the full VAT rollout goes first before making any decisions.

 The product you use to submit digital tax returns needs to be compatible with the tax authority.
 HMRC has a list of compatible software – examples include Xero, Quickbooks, and Zoho.